Code-Institute-Submissions/1st-Milestone-Project/README.md

 ## Bugs
 ---

 During the development of the Project I was not sure which grid-system (CSS or Bootstrap) to use for creating the desired layout.
 I have made several trials to only use CSS, as I wasn't too comfortable and clear how to use one provided by Bootstrap.
-Eventually I realised it would become difficult to attempt to make all the content to be responsive across devices through Media Queries.
+Eventually I realised it would become a great challenge to attempt to make all content responsive across devices through Media Queries.

 Secondly I tried CSS-Grid system which has been nice to play around with and quite effective to achieve responsiveness but then realized I needed to use other Bootstrap elements and as advised by my mentor Reuben Ferrante it was best to use Bootstrap to create the foundation of the layout.

-A serious milestone in the development of this Project I encountered with the sorting out the Navigation Bar functionality from a left hand side position in Desktop view to top horizontal on Mobile.
-Tried out different position properties to eventually find the "relative" value to be effective in conjunction with setting a height for the <nav ul> element and applying a formula to compute the total height of the rest of the content by substracting the height of the <nav ul> element.
+A serious milestone in the development of this Project I encountered whilst sorting out the Navigation Bar functionality, for it to move from left hand side position in Desktop view to top horizontal on Mobile.
+Tried out different position properties to eventually find the "relative" value to be effective in conjunction with setting a height for the <nav ul> element and applying a formula to compute the total height remaining for the rest of content.
+Flexbox properties also deemed to be of great help.

-I used a contact form by putting in place a Bootstrap Modal which I customized and added two "required" attributes for Email and Message fields.
-When typing in the email address without the "@" sign it doesn't flag up an warning message.
+I used a contact form by putting in place a Bootstrap Modal which I customized and added two "required" attributes for Email and Message input fields.
+When typing in the email address without the "@" sign it doesn't flag up a warning message.

 ## Deployment
 ---